txoof/codesign/README.md

 # path where the Apple .pkg installer will install the tools
 # such as /Applications or /usr/local/bin
 installation_path = /Applications/
-# entitlements XML -- binaries with embedded libraries such as those
+# entitlements XML -- binaries with embedded libraries such as those use 'None' to skip
 # produced by PyInstlaler require a special entitlements.plist
 # see the a sample here https://github.com/txoof/codesign/blob/main/entitlements_sample.plist
 entitlements = None